danielbrendel/hortusfox-web/README.md

 - **launch.dnys**: A script to quickly launch a web server and open the project in the default browser.
 - **vercheck.dnys**: A script that prints the local version of the project, the latest available version, and whether there is a new version available or not.

-There following directories do also exist in the `/scripts` directory:
+The following directories do also exist in the `/scripts` directory:

 - **incl**: This directory contains useful helper scripts that can be used by entry-point scripts.
-- **tmp**: This directory contains scripts or other files that are intended to be temporary and/or automatically generated/overwritten.
+- **tmp**: This directory contains scripts, or other files, that are intended to be temporary and/or automatically generated/overwritten.

 ## Contributing